akkeris/controller-api/docs/API-Reference.md

 ### Released Event Payload

 This event occurs when an app has a new version and is now available for requests.
 This differs from the `release` hook in that the release is the start in which a deployment begins but not when the new version is ready, running and requests are being routed to it.
+This will fire for each dyno in your formation, for example if you have a `web` and `worker` dyno type and 3 `web` dynos this released event would fire twice, once for `web` after both dynos are up and running and the old instances are being stopped, then the `worker`.
+You can distinguish which dyno has released by looking at the dyno.type field.

 `POST [callback end point]`